Research Ethics Policy

 - The research could not be practically carried out without a waiver or alteration;

 - The waiver or alteration does not involve therapeutic intervention;

-If research incorporates randomization or blinding in clinical trials, and if the subjects are informed of the probability of being randomly assigned to a category, such research is not regarded as a waiver or alteration of the requirements for consent.
+If research incorporates randomization or blinding in clinical trials, and if the participants are informed of the probability of being randomly assigned to a category, such research is not regarded as a waiver or alteration of the requirements for consent.

-Informing Potential Subjects
+Informing Potential Participants

-The researcher should provide the subject with information that they are invited to participate in the research, a statement outlining the research purpose, the identity of the researcher, the research procedures, the length of the participation, an indication of how the research findings will be used, the possible harms and benefits of the research, and additional pertinent information where relevant.
+The researcher should provide the participant with information that they are invited to participate in the research, a statement outlining the research purpose, the identity of the researcher, the research procedures, the length of the participation, an indication of how the research findings will be used, the possible harms and benefits of the research, and additional pertinent information where relevant.

 Research in Emergency Health Situations

 Please refer to TCPS 2 Chapter 6.